jonelo/jacksum-testcases/README.md

 # jacksum-testcases
-Testcases to test Jacksum by calling its CLI.
+Testcases to test Jacksum by calling its CLI in order to avoid regressions.

 ## Prepare it